nyaarium/valheim-vrm/README.md

   the newer current bundle should work, but JIC ive included the old one still\
   Its in General settings.
 UseShaderBundle=<old,current>.
 Note that this will affect all models.

+# Stop Here
+unless you wish to develop this repo, then the following info will help you get started.

 ### Technical Stuff for maintaining this repo
 - You might need to build an Asset Bundle of shaders to stay inline with UniVrm.
 This is probably a non issue unless Valheim Updates Unity. - see next point.